alexper490/Eqqplant/README.md

 - Plant stages advance when users demonstrate all 4 pillars of emotional growth
 - Conversations are designed to be 5-10 minutes long
 - The AI maintains context of the user's Myers-Briggs type throughout the conversation

+## Contributing

+This is a research project focused on emotional intelligence development through AI-guided reflection.
+Contributions and feedback are welcome!

+## License

+MIT License - feel free to use this project for educational and research purposes.